 Planes can travel in a relatively straight line a very long time and not fall off any edges.
 They can also, theoretically (and some do, though with stops along the way), circle the earth.

-Correction (Courtesy of Klaynos, from scienceforums.net): Apparently, planes can circle the Earth without stop over 5 years ago
+Correction (Courtesy of Klaynos, from scienceforums.net): Apparently, planes can circle the Earth without stop almost 6 years ago